Red Sangria

 This red sangria recipe is SO simple to make!
 Here’s how it goes:

 First, prep the fruit.
 Thinly slice the orange, and then cut those slices into quarters.
-Chop the apple, and thinly slice the lime.
+Chop the apple, and thinly slice the lemon or lime.
 Add this fruit to a large pitcher along with the raspberries.

 Pouring red wine into large pitcher with oranges and apples